top of page

 Heavy metals including arsenic, lead, aluminum, and cadmium are introduced to both organic and conventional teas via soil.
 Lead levels found in teas are lower than action levels for public drinking water but choosing loose-leaf teas, using filtered water, and steeping for a shorter time will mitigate the release into your tea.

 Mycotoxins (toxic substances produced by fungi) can also be present in organic and conventionally grown teas.
-Dark teas, especially those that involve microbial fermentation like Pu-erh teas, carry a higher risk of mycotoxin contamination.
+Dark teas, especially those that involve microbial fermentation like Pu-erh, Fu brick, and Liu Bao, carry a higher risk of mycotoxin contamination.
 To mitigate the risk of mycotoxin contamination, particularly with dark teas, it is crucial that growers, processors, and distributors execute hygienic processing, handling, and storage practices avoiding high-humidity and high-temperature conditions throughout the tea supply chain.

-• Fumonisins: Studies have suggested links to esophageal cancer, liver and kidney damage, and an increased risk of congenital disabilities.
+Heat-stable toxins produced by particular fungi.
+Resistant to heat.
+Not destroyed by cooking.
+Studies have suggested links to esophageal cancer, liver and kidney damage, and an increased risk of congenital disabilities if exposed during pregnancy.

 Open Door Tea